lynnmeanslight/continuous-clearing-auction/README.md

 ### Bid Submission

 Users can submit bids specifying either exact currency input or exact token output desired.
 The bid id is returned to the user and can be used to claim tokens or withdraw the bid.
 The `prevHintId` parameter is used to determine the location of the tick to insert the bid into.
+The `maxPrice` is the maximum price the user is willing to pay.
+The `exactIn` parameter indicates whether the user is bidding in the currency or the token.
+The `amount` is the amount of currency or token the user is bidding.
+The `owner` is the address of the user who can claim tokens or withdraw the bid.

 ```solidity
 interface IAuction {